JayVee732/jayvee732.github.io/_posts/2017-09-24-Week-2-The-Sequel.md

 But terribaly wrong, just had to change of the links between tables.

 Honestly, haven't really done a huge amount of programming this week so far, need to find a small project to work on at this stage, but I also know that's only because we haven't started the main project for the course yet (which is ultimatly where this blog is going).

+While not college related, but still technology, I also received my external monitor for my laptop, [ASUS MB168B](https://www.asus.com/ie/Commercial-Monitors/MB168B/)  on Monday too.
+Love it, but I can't control the brightness on it due to Asus drivers being weird. :/

 ### Thursday